VirtualBox Guest Additions

 Host Machine

-So, first we need to mount the Guest Additions CD Image, which you can find under the “Devices” menu in the Virtual Machines Menu Bar.
-(Make sure the Guest Machine window is in focus to show that machines menu bar.).
+So, first we need to mount the Guest Additions CD Image, which you can find under the “Devices” menu in the Virtual Machines Menu Bar on a macOS device.
+(Make sure the Guest Machine window is in focus to show that machines menu bar)

 Virtualbox Guest Additions Mount